Sideral-Tech/wsl2-python-webdev/README.md

-# wsl2-python-webdev
+# Sideral Technologies - WSL2 Python Web Development Environment

-This is a template for a Python web development environment in WSL2.
+This is a template for a Python web development environment in WSL2 developed by Sideral Technologies.
 It includes:

 * pip - Python package manager
 * virtualenv - Python virtual environment manager